For iOS 17

 Once you get your iPhone, if it wasn’t set up in store, you will be walked through a brief setup process.

-Depending on your wireless carrier, you may need to insert a physical SIM into the iPhone to connect it to your carrier’s cellular network.
-This involves poking the recessed hole on the right side of the iPhone with a paperclip and placing and aligning the SIM into the tray that pops out.
-However, you may have the option of using an electronic subscriber identity module (ESIM) or having the physical SIM inserted at the time of purchase, eliminating the need to perform this somewhat difficult task on your own.
-Therefore, if a physical SIM is required, I’d recommend opting to have it inserted at the time of purchase if possible.
+On a shrinking number of wireless carriers outside of the United States, you may need to insert a physical subscriber identity module (SIM) into the iPhone to connect it to the carrier’s cellular network.
+This involves poking the recessed hole on either the left or right side of your iPhone with a paperclip and placing and aligning the SIM into the tray that pops out.
+As this may be somewhat difficult if you can’t see, I’d recommend checking with the retailer you’re buying your iPhone from to see if the SIM can be inserted at the time of purchase, if one is required.

 Next, turn on the iPhone by pressing and holding the Side button for about five seconds.
 After about a minute, turn VoiceOver on either by pressing the Home button three times quickly, or if your iPhone doesn’t have a Home button, by pressing the Side button three times quickly.
-VoiceOver should announce “VoiceOver on.”
-Either press the Home button or slide your finger up from the bottom edge of the screen as described earlier to begin the setup process.
+VoiceOver should announce “VoiceOver on,” and on iPhones without a Home button, a dialog briefly describing alternative gestures will appear.
+Double-tap the OK button in this dialog, and then either press the Home button or slide your finger up from the bottom edge of the screen as described earlier to begin the setup process.

 To start, you’ll be asked to select a language; move your finger around the screen until you hear your language, and double-tap to select it.
 Repeat this process to select your country, and if this is your first iOS device, select “Setup manually” when asked.